veekaybee/veekaybee.github.io/content/blog/2024-05-25-dont-worry-llms.md

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/7839cbd1-e99d-4d97-8400-1d944b3c4811">}}

-There’s a lot going on here, and it seems to be coming form importlib rather than Ray itself, but Ray uses importlib as a dependency.
+There’s a lot going on here, and it seems to be coming from importlib rather than Ray itself, but Ray uses importlib as a dependency.
 So, in order to isolate it, the team went into the module in Ray that calls importlib, which lives in `python/ray/_private/utils.py`.

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/785667f9-a7d7-457a-98b1-0fdcd0212162">}}

-What the team then did was to [find the method](https://github.com/ray-project/ray/blob/683d7f378b913b943f7edf5cdca6548e807f33ed/python/ray/_private/utils.py#L1163) that opens the import path, and create a reprex for the issue, where they took that exact method calling importlib.import_module, put it into a notebook, and called the code directly.
+What the team then did was to [find the method](https://github.com/ray-project/ray/blob/683d7f378b913b943f7edf5cdca6548e807f33ed/python/ray/_private/utils.py#L1163) that opens the import path, and created a reprex for the issue, where they took that exact method calling importlib.import_module, put it into a notebook, and called the code directly.

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/9bbc78a8-7886-49db-8936-7c498acb8eb2">}}